gx9702/UA-TypeRepository/Core/Part3/Services/ReferenceTypeNode/readme.md

 <!-- datatype -->
 ## ReferenceTypeNode
+Specifies the attributes which belong to reference type nodes.
 <!-- end of description -->
 The fields of the ReferenceTypeNode DataType are defined in the following table: